Non-perturbative methods for false vacuum decay: The functional renormalization group for fluctuations

-\paragraph{The local potential approximation} Although the flow equation is formally exact, in practice approximation schemes are required to solve it.
+Although the flow equation is formally exact, in practice approximation schemes are required to solve it.
 Reasonable approximation schemes are fully robust to strongly-coupled systems and preserve the one-loop structure of the flow equation.
-For the purposes of this paper, we will work within the leading order of the derivative expansion (DE), known as the local potential approximation (LPA).\footnote{We emphasize that the technique set out in the previous sections is not in principle limited to the DE or the LPA; implementation of the QSEA in the vertex expansion or higher orders of the derivative expansion is an interesting topic which will be examined in future work.} In the LPA, one takes an ansatz for the effective action
+For the purposes of this paper, we will work within the leading order of the derivative expansion (DE), known as the local potential approximation (LPA).\footnote{While the regulator used in this paper is only valid in the context of the DE, the QSEA is not in principle limited to the DE or the LPA; extending beyond the LPA is the subject of ongoing work.} In the LPA, one takes an ansatz for the effective action

 in which all the scale-dependence is contained in a local effective potential $U_k(\bp(x))$.
-Evaluating both sides at constant $\bp$ then yields a flow equation for the quasi-stationary effective \textit{potential} $U_k$ rather than $\Gamma_k$.
+Evaluating both sides of the flow equation for $\Gamma_k$ at constant $\bp$ then yields a flow equation for the quasi-stationary effective potential $U_k$.

 With the regulator specified in \Eq{eq:regulator}, the constant-field propagator dramatically simplifies, as we will demonstrate.
-Introducing $G_k[\bp;p] = G_k[\bp;-p,p]/\mathcal{V}$, we may expand \Eq{eq:propagator},
+As discussed in App.~\ref{sec:propagator_new_terms}, the $W_k^{(1,1)}$ terms in the propagator only contribute $\propto \delta(p) \delta(q)$.
+Then, carefully expanding the propagator for uniform $\bp$ and performing the inversion as in App.~\ref{sec:propagator_LPA}, the result may be summarized as